The Best Budget Eats in Berlin

 Fadi Food

 Fadi Food is also a great place in town for enjoying manakish, which ranges in price from €1.50 to €3 and has many choices for toppings.
 My current favorite combinations are egg with potato or sucuk.
-Their hummus plates are hearty and served with a stellar combination of flat bread and pickled vegetables.
-Their hummus plates start at around €5, with a couple euros added if you want to add on additional toppings like halloumi, shawarma, köfte, falafel, or sucuk.
+Their hummus plates are hearty and served with a stellar combination of flatbread and pickled vegetables.
+Their hummus plates start at around €5, with a couple euros added if you want to toss in some additional toppings like halloumi, shawarma, köfte, falafel, or sucuk.
 I also like their halloumi wrap which is €3.50.

 Potsdamer Straße 117 | Schöneberg